symbol/symbol-docs/source/guides/aggregate/adding-cosginatures-aggregate-complete.rst

     :nocomments:

 #############################################################
-Adding Cosignatures to Aggregate Complete Trasactions Offline
+Adding cosignatures to aggregate complete trasactions offline
 #############################################################

 This guide will show you how to add cosignatures to an aggregate complete transaction while offline, then use an online device to announce the transaction.